29 Cygni: Characteristics

-This is an A-type main-sequence star with a stellar classification of A2 V. Rodríguez et al. (2000) classify it as a Delta Scuti variable with a frequency of 0.0267 cycles per day.
+29 Cygni is an A-type main-sequence star with a stellar classification of A2 V. Rodríguez et al. (2000) classify it as a Delta Scuti variable with a frequency of 0.0267 cycles per day.
 It is a Lambda Boötis class chemically peculiar star and the first such star to be classified as a pulsating variable.
-29 Cyg is multi-periodic, small-amplitude variable with a magnitude change of about 0.02 and a dominant period of 39 minutes.
-A magnetic field has been detected with an averaged quadratic field of 194.5±230.7×10^−4 T. The star has a moderate rate of rotation, showing a projected rotational velocity of 65 km/s.
-It has 1.67 to 1.75 the mass of the Sun, 1.942 times the Sun's radius, is radiating 25 times the Sun's luminosity from its photosphere at an effective temperature of roughly 8,774 K.
+29 Cyg is multi-periodic, small-amplitude variable with a maximum brightness change of about 0.02 magnitudes and a dominant period of 39 minutes.
+A magnetic field has been detected with an averaged quadratic field of 194.5±230.7×10^−4 T.

+This star has a mass 1.67 to 1.75 times the mass of the Sun and is rotating with a projected rotational velocity (v sin i) of 65 km/s.
+Interferometric observations show that it is being viewed rotating nearly pole-on, with an axial inclination of either 9.1±3.5 ° or 170.9±3.5 °, (Note: The inclination is subject to a 180−i ambiguity, with the prograde value being listed in Table 4.) implying that the rotational velocity at the equator is 414±42 km/s, close to the critical (breakup) velocity of the star.
+As a consequence, it has an oblate shape, with an equatorial radius of roughly 2.3 solar radii and a polar radius of roughly 1.50 solar radii.
+Due to gravity darkening, the effective temperature also varies across latitudes, being of 6,200 K at the poles and 8,800 K at the equator.
+The star radiates 10 times the Sun's luminosity from its photosphere.

+The age of 29 Cygni has been a matter of debate.
+Its stellar kinematics indicate that it is a member of the Argus Association at 99 to 99.7% probability, which would place its age between 30 and 50 million years (Myr).
+On the other hand, Currie et al. (2022) found that the star's position in the Hertzsprung–Russell diagram indicates an age intermediate between the 115 Myr old Pleiades and the 414 Myr old Ursa Major moving group.
+They considered a scenario of a 29 Cygni being a rotating rapidly star viewed nearly pole-on, which would imply a lower luminosity, and hence a lower age, to be unlikely based on asteroseismic observations, but this was later found to be the case by Balmer et al. in 2026 with interferometry at the CHARA array.
+The age of the companion HIP 99770 b has been estimated at either 28±15 Myr or 119±37 Myr by comparing its mass and luminosity to the predictions of substellar evolution models.

 29 Cygni is listed in multiple star catalogs as having several companions within 4 ', including the yellow 7th magnitude HD 192661.
 All are background objects not physically associated with 29 Cygni itself.
 The naked-eye stars b^{1} Cygni and b^{2} Cygni, respectively about one and two degrees away, also lie at different distances to 29 Cygni.